watermelonisred/ip/docs/README.md

 **Expected Output:**
 ```
-Noted.
-I've removed this task:
+OK, I've removed this task:
   [T][ ] read book
 Now you have 2 tasks in the list.
 ```